A tensor-based exponential integrator for diffusion--reaction equations in common curvilinear coordinates: Numerical experiments

 \subsection{BVAM model on the disk}

-We now consider the same BVAM model and parameters of the previous section, namely system~\eqref{eq:BVAM}, but we take the final time $t_* = 1600$ as in Reference~\cite{ATGBM02}.
-The choice of the parameters triggers Turing instability of the equilibrium $(u_\mathrm{e},v_\mathrm{e})=(0,0)$, eventually leading to a static but spatially inhomogeneous state.
-The DOF per direction are set to $(n_\rho,n_\theta)=(40,80)$, and the time-marching integrator is again~\eqref{eq:BVAM_SExpE} with $m=10000$ time steps.
+We now consider { the BVAM model, namely system~\eqref{eq:BVAM} without the source terms $b_\mathrm{s}$ and $c_\mathrm{s}$, taking the final time $t_* = 800$, see~\cite{ATGBM02}}.
+The choice of the parameters triggers Turing instability of the equilibrium $(u_\mathrm{e},v_\mathrm{e})=(0,0)$, eventually leading to a static but spatially inhomogeneous state. { The initial condition is

+Here and in the following $\mathcal{N}$ denotes the normal random variable.} The DOF per direction are set to $(n_\rho,n_\theta)=(40,80)$, and the time-marching integrator is again~\eqref{eq:BVAM_SExpE} with {$m=5000$} time steps.

 The outcome of the simulation is presented in Figure~\ref{fig:plot_turing_disk_BVAM}.
-The results are in perfect agreement with what already reported in the literature (see Reference~\cite[Fig.~2(b)]{ATGBM02}), namely the resulting pattern in the $u$ component is a spot pattern with symmetry.
-The wall-clock time of the simulation is approximately 1 second.
-We also illustrate the evolution of the integral mean of $u$, that is
+The results are in perfect agreement with what already reported in the literature (see~\cite[Fig.~2(b)]{ATGBM02}), namely the resulting pattern in the $u$ component is a spot pattern with symmetry.
+The wall-clock time of the simulation is approximately {0.5 seconds}.
+We also illustrate here (and in the following experiments) the evolution of {a discretization of the integral mean of $u$